Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 // Misc.
 // ----------------------------------------
 ttt_distance_unit                              1       // What unit to use when displaying distance.
 0 - None (Source).
 1 - Meters.
 2 - Feet
+ttt_infohud_offset_x                           0       // The X (horizontal) offset of the player information HUD element ttt_infohud_offset_y                           0       // The Y (vertical) offset of the player information HUD element
 ```

 ## Role Weapon Shop